stakater/Hestia/README.md

 ---

 **Tip:**
-- Use the same pattern for any resource type by adjusting the `matchLabels`.
+- Use the same pattern for any resource type by adjusting the `matchLabels` in `deploymentSelector`.
+In Hestia Operator, `deploymentSelector` is used for Deployments, StatefulSets, DaemonSets, and DeploymentConfigs.
-- For OpenShift, `deploymentSelector` will also match DeploymentConfigs.
+- For OpenShift, `deploymentSelector` will also match DeploymentConfigs and DaemonSets.
 - For more advanced scenarios, see the `config/samples/` directory and test fixtures.

 ---